Ecocraft-2022/GigaBlockIncorporated/README.md

 There are no positive pollution effects.
 The upper bound of low, medium and high pollution can be changed in [configuration file](#configuration-file).
 When pollution in low there are no negative effects, when pollution is medium there are some negative effects ([acid rain](#acid-rain)) and when pollution is high there are plenty of negative effects ([acid rain](#acid-rain), [pollution damage](#pollution-damage), [no drop from crops](#no-drop-form-crops) and [dead fish in reservoirs](#dead-fish)).<div id="pollution-effects"/>

 ## **Acid Rain**
 This effect appears when pollution level is medium or higher.Acid rain takes place of normal rain.It destroys leafs,grass, and crops.
 It also damages living creatures including player.
 Damage vary from level.
-Damage values and pollution boundires can be set in [configuration file]("#configuration-file).
+Damage values and pollution boundaries can be set in [configuration file]("#configuration-file).
 <div id="pollution-damage"/>

 ## **Pollution Damage**